cayleb247/mathnasium-stocks/README.md

 1. Create an account
 2. Log into your account.
 3. In your dashboard page, select "+ Add Stock".
 4. Give your stock a name and then input a stock ticker for your stock.
+(Must be a valid ticker for stock data to work)
 5. Observe your real-time data.

 Note: Work in progress - multiple features do not work yet, including stock search bar and stock profiles.